Where was Doc Martin filmed? Film Locations in North Cornwall

 Aim to deliver the wow factor, and to make people smile.
 Above all, it should make you happy, and reflect your personality.

 There is enough grey and beige in the world, be brave and try something!
-After all, it’s only paint and paper and can always be redone.
+After all, its only paint and paper and can always be redone.

 What do you think makes a great holiday home?